INSO-World/Trinocular/src/registry/ReadMe.md

 ## Description

 The Registry Service manages visualization services.
 It plays a crucial role in Trinoculars microservice and micro-frontend architecture.
 It is responsible for managing (add, delete) visualization service instances and providing them to subscribers (pub/sub architecture).

+Term clarification:

+* Visualization Service: Container that offers one or many visualizations
+* Visualization Group: Groups one or many Visualization Services together

 ## Dockerfile

 - The Dockerfile sets up the environment for the Registry Service.
   - Load required modules
   - Copy the source code
   - Expose the port

 [//]: # (## Service Instance Management)